hashicorp/terraform/website/docs/internals/provider-meta.html.md

 In some situations it's beneficial for a provider to offer an interface through which modules can pass it information unrelated to the resources in the module, but scoped on a per-module basis.

-The provider metadata functionality allows a provider to do this in a straightforward way.
+Provider Metadata allows a provider to declare metadata fields it expects, which individual modules can then populate independently of any provider configuration.
+While provider configurations are often shared between modules, provider metadata is always module-specific.

+Provider Metadata is intended primarily for the situation where an official module is developed by the same vendor that produced the provider it is intended to work with, to allow the vendor to indirectly obtain usage statistics for each module via the provider.
+For that reason, this documentation is presented from the perspective of the provider developer rather than the module developer.

 ~> **Advanced Topic!** This page covers technical details of Terraform.
 You don't need to understand these details to